-Revenue: \$1 billion annually
+Revenue: More than \$1 billion annually

 This proposal, analyzed in more detail in the IBO report Bridge Tolls: Who Would Pay?
 And How Much? involves placing tolls on 12 city-owned bridges between Manhattan and Queens, Brooklyn, and the Bronx.
 In order to minimize backups and avoid the expense of installing toll booths or transponder readers at both ends of the bridges, a toll equivalent to twice the one-way toll on adjacent Metropolitan Transportation Authority (MTA) facilities would be charged to vehicles entering Manhattan, and no toll would be charged leaving Manhattan.
-The automobile toll on the four East River bridges would be \$11.08, equal to twice the one-way E-ZPass toll for the MTA-owned Hugh L. Carey (formerly Brooklyn-Battery) and Queens-Midtown tunnels.
-The automobile toll on the eight Harlem River bridges would be \$5.08, equal to twice the one-way E-ZPass toll for the MTA's Henry Hudson Bridge.
+The automobile toll on the four East River bridges would be \$11.52, equal to twice the one-way E-ZPass toll for the MTA-owned Hugh L. Carey (formerly Brooklyn-Battery) and Queens-Midtown tunnels.
+The automobile toll on the eight Harlem River bridges would be \$5.28, equal to twice the one-way E-ZPass toll for the MTA's Henry Hudson Bridge.
 A ninth Harlem River bridge, Willis Avenue, would not be tolled since it carries only traffic leaving Manhattan.
-The Ravitch Commission made a similar proposal in 2008.

-Estimated annual toll revenue would be \$725 million for the East River bridges and \$285 million for the Harlem River bridges, for a total of just over \$1 billion.
+Estimated annual toll revenue would be \$760 million for the East River bridges and \$290 million for the Harlem River bridges, for a total of \$1.05 billion.
 On all of the tolled bridges, buses would be exempt from payment.
 IBO's revenue estimates assume that trucks pay the same tolls as automobiles.
 If trucks paid more, as they do on bridges and tunnels that are currently tolled, there would be a corresponding increase in total revenue.
-IBO estimates that exempting all city residents from tolls would reduce revenue by more than half, to \$455 million.
+IBO estimates that exempting all city residents from tolls would reduce revenue by more than half, to \$475 million.
+Proposals to toll the East River and Harlem River bridges have also been suggested as part of congestion pricing plans to raise funds for public transit, which, if approved, would not raise revenue for the city.